Sennheiser: Ambeo 3D Audio

 Ambeo is a family of Sennheiser products dealing in 3D audio technologies.
 Sennheiser has been recording 9.1-channel surround-sound music since 2010 and has developed an upmix algorithm that generates 9.1 music from conventional stereo recordings.
 The AMBEO Music Blueprints provide information about the recording, mixing, and playback of live music in 3D audio.
 The first AMBEO product to be introduced in 2016 was the AMBEO VR Mic for professional VR/AR/XR sound recording.
 Sennheiser created the first augmented audio listening accessory for Magic Leap's AR/VR goggles, the AMBEO AR One.

 In July 2022, the company began collaborating with Netflix to produce "spatial audio" tracks for its original productions, downmixed to stereo from the original multi-channel versions.
 In February 2023, Netflix expanded this support to over 700 films and television series.

+Awards and recognition

+In 2013, Sennheiser received the Philo T. Farnsworth Award at the 65th Primetime Emmy Engineering Awards in Hollywood.

+At the 59th Annual Grammy Awards in 2017, Sennheiser's Digital 9000 system was the choice for several musical performers, including Bruno Mars, Adele, Beyoncé, and Ed Sheeran.
+Others, like Lady Gaga, the Weeknd, and Katy Perry, also used Sennheiser wireless equipment for their performances.

+In 2023, both Neumann and Sennheiser were recognized for "Outstanding Technical Achievement" during the 38th Annual NAMM TEC Awards.
+Sennheiser’s XS Wireless IEM monitoring system received a TEC Award in the category of Wireless Technology.

+In 2025, the Sennheiser RS 195 RF Wireless headphones won "Best TV Headphones" and "Best Upper Mid-Range TV Headphones" on RTINGS's "The 6 Best TV Headphones of 2026" list.